axem-solutions/dem/docs/installation.md

 ## Source

-The [dem source](https://github.com/axem-solutions/dem) can be used as a python module.
-You need to prepend `python -m` to your command.
+The dem is [open source](https://github.com/axem-solutions/dem), so you can use it as a python module.
+To do this, you need to add the `-m` flag to your command.

+For example:

+    python -m dem list --local --env